edsu/inkdroid.org/support/index.md

 title: People I Support
 ---

-## People I Support
+## Support 💚 ➡️  💰

 I like [Molly White](https://www.mollywhite.net/)'s [idea](https://www.youtube.com/watch?v=MTaeVVAvk-c) that the web isn't just a place for big corporations.
-It's a place where we can try new things, and support others that are doing work that we like.
+It's a place where we can try new things, and support others that are doing work that helps and inspires us.
 With that in mind, these are people and projects I choose to financially support who work on the web:

 * [Aquarium Drunkard](https://aquariumdrunkard.com/): A music journal with some good podcasts.
 * [Bandcamp](https://bandcamp.com/edsu): I've supported lots of musicians over the past few years on Bandcamp.
 It's a great place to cultivate a network to learn about new music too.